Introduction to 4 main vital signs

 These signs are usually measured in a medical context, often by healthcare professionals, and can give a quick, valuable snapshot of how well the body’s vital systems are functioning.

 They serve as the first line of assessment in any medical examination, providing preliminary information that can guide further diagnostic procedures and treatment options.
+You can learn a full guide about Vital Signs Terms in the USA from our online trusted website.

 The 4 main vital signs typically monitored are body temperature, heart rate (or pulse), breathing rate (or respiratory rate), and blood pressure.